jamesloper/lemontron/_guides/printed-parts.md

 kofi: true
 ---

+{% include tip.html tip="Right now, not many Lemontrons have been created.
+You should post your settings and materials and the advantages to the Lemontron thread in the Voxolite Discord so that they can become official recommendations." %}

 The Lemontron plastic parts can be printed on most enclosed printers such as Bambulab X1C.
-Right now, not many Lemontrons have been created.
-You should post your settings and materials and the advantages to the Lemontron thread in the Voxolite Discord so that they can become official recommendations.
+At minimum, you can print a lemontron from one roll of PLA and one roll of ABS.
+Continue reading to see the ideal materials.

 {% include button.html title="Download Printed Parts" link="https://makerworld.com/en/models/908050" %}